godotengine/godot-docs/tutorials/vr/vr_starter_tutorial.rst

 Getting everything ready
 ------------------------

 Launch Godot and open up the project included in the starter assets.

 .. note:: While these assets are not necessarily required to use the scripts provided in this tutorial,
           they will make the tutorial much easier to follow as there are several pre-setup scenes we will be using throughout the tutorial series.

 First, you may notice there is already quite a bit set up.
-This includes: A pre-built level, and several instanced scenes placed around, some background music, and several GUI related :ref:`MeshInstances <class_MeshInstance>`.
+This includes A pre-built level, several instanced scenes placed around, some background music, and several GUI related :ref:`MeshInstances <class_MeshInstance>` nodes.

 You may notice that the GUI related meshes already have a script attached to them, and this is simply used to show whatever is inside the :ref:`Viewport <class_Viewport>` on the mesh.
-Feel free to take a look if you want, but this tutorial will not be going over how to use the :ref:`Viewport <class_Viewport>` nodes for making 3D GUI :ref:`MeshInstance <class_MeshInstance>`s.
+Feel free to take a look if you want, but this tutorial will not be going over how to use the :ref:`Viewport <class_Viewport>` nodes for making 3D GUI
+:ref:`MeshInstance <class_MeshInstance>` nodes.

 The other thing to notice before we jump in to writing the code is how the :ref:`ARVROrigin <class_ARVROrigin>` node works.
 How it works is kind of hard to explain, especially if you have never used VR before, but here is the gist of it: